DON'T HAVE AN ACCOUNT YET ?

 Turtles are one of the symbols of the sea.
 Calm, peaceable and impressive, they are one of the most pleasant animals to observe under water.
 Of the seven species (all endangered) that exist in the world, two (the green turtle and, to a lesser extent, the hawksbill sea turtle) can regularly be seen when snorkeling, and are sometimes abundant in specific sites.
-Check out our top 10 snorkeling spots to go snorkeling with sea turtles.
+Check out our top 12 snorkeling spots to go snorkeling with sea turtles.

 Would you like to see dozens of green turtles peacefully grazing on the seabed in less than 6ft of water and only a few yards from the beach?
 Akumal Bay is their home, and you are their guest.
 Whatever your snorkeling level, put on your mask and with a few strokes of your swim fins, you will soon be enjoying the scene.

 In Hawaii, the turtles have their own town!
 To the south-west of the island of Maui, the Turtle Town spot is visited by large numbers of green turtles.
 They come for a rest in waters that are 3 to 6 meters deep and sheltered by the rocks.
 Great sights guaranteed!

 The three small Gili Islands, fringed by white-sand beaches and coral reefs, are among the most popular tourist destinations in Indonesia, and certainly one of the best snorkeling area in Southeast Asia.
 In the crystal-clear waters of these paradisiacal islands, turtle-watching is the star attraction!

 N’Gouja, to the south of the island of Mayotte, is an exceptional site for observing green turtles.
 There are many of them in this spot, with its superb seagrass beds, and they have long been used to human presence.
 When you enter the water, it won’t be long before you come across them, sometimes just a few meters from the shore.

 At Two Step, the regular visits from dolphins and seals make it easy to forget that this is also one of the very best places on Big Island to see green turtles.
 They often rest 4 to 5 meters deep.
 Yet another reason to get into the water at this exceptional spot!